 abbas joined Watsi on August 8th, 2014.
-Five years ago, abbas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. abbas' most recent donation traveled 8,600 miles to support Mo, a refugee and future medic from Thailand, to fund hydrocephalus treatment.
+Six years ago, abbas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. abbas' most recent donation traveled 8,600 miles to support Mo, a refugee and future medic from Thailand, to fund hydrocephalus treatment.

 abbas has funded healthcare for 39 patients in 11 countries.